 - Hard or heavily chlorinated tap water

 - Root Virus (brown or slimy) roots should be white and healthy.

 It is easy to say that a plant is easy to grow, when in fact, some variables can affect the plants’ well-being and inability to produce fruit.

-The main points to successfully grown edible fruit is to provide ambient growth within the home and continued checking to make sure there are sufficient water and nutrition.
-It is also important to remember that nature needs a helping hand if we want to have beautiful tomatoes, its ideal to prune regularly.
+The main points to successfully grown edible fruit were providing ambient growth within the home and checking to ensure sufficient water and nutrition.
+It is also important to remember that nature needs a helping hand if we want to have beautiful tomatoes; it’s ideal for pruning regularly.